 Domain verification proves that you own your company's domain.
 Once you have confirmed that you own your domain, you can start configuring SSO for accounts with your company's domain.

-Please note: Verifying your domain by itself will not impact the ability for existing employees to access our products.
+Note: Verifying your domain by itself will not impact the ability for existing employees to access our products.
 This will only happen once SSO is set up and explicitly enforced.

-To verify your domain:
+Follow these instructions to verify your domain:

 Navigate to claude.ai/settings/identity